-Companies that implement wellbeing strategies have 44% higher employee engagement and 31% less sickness absences.
+Companies with clear wellbeing strategies have 44% higher employee engagement and 31% less absence due to sickness.

-Add specific employee wellbeing questions into your Weekly10 check-in schedule.
+Use employee wellbeing questions in your Weekly10 check-in schedule.
 Route the responses directly to your wellbeing team, rather than your employees’ manager, for quick and confidential support.

-Regular reminders that you offer mental health, financial or bereavement support for example, encourage your people to ask for help earlier rather than suffer in silence.
+Give your people regular reminders that you offer mental health, financial or bereavement support.
+This can encourage your people to ask for help earlier rather than suffer in silence.
 Ask questions weekly or ad hoc based on engagement or performance levels.

 Break the stigma of talking about mental health

 Poor communication means employees feel isolated and disengaged.
 The regular, journal-style of the workplace wellbeing check-in helps managers and their teams have better conversations about personal matters, without being intrusive or overbearing.